 - Garnish: grated nutmeg

-In a large bowl, beat together egg yolks and sugar until fluffy.
+In a large bowl, beat the egg yolks with 3 tablespoons sugar until fluffy.

-Stir in milk, heavy cream and spirit of choice.
+Stir in the milk, heavy cream and your spirit of choice.

-In a separate bowl, beat egg whites until soft peaks form.
+In a separate bowl, beat the egg whites with the remaining 1 tablespoon of sugar until soft peaks form.

 Raw Egg Warning